-Below is the table we have use to create a dynamic heat map.
+Below is the table we have used to create a dynamic heat map.

 After applying all the above customization you will get a dynamic heat map.

-Some links to help you out while choosing your favorite color scheme
+These ate some links to help you out while choosing your favorite color scheme.

 Download this sample from here to learn more.

 Imagine if you are looking at a large data set, it’s really hard to identify the lower values or higher values, but if you have a heat map then it’s easy to identify them.